Barbara Mayfield, MS, RDN, LD, FAND

 You can Write Well if you…

-Follow these tips describing 5 key characteristics of quality writing.
+Follow these 5 tips describing key characteristics of quality writing.
 In summary: Quality writing resonates with the reader.
 It conveys meaning with a clear purpose.
 It is concise yet descriptive.
-It is logical and persuasive because it is well supported and it follows the rules of grammar.
+It is logical and persuasive because it is well-supported and follows the rules of grammar.

 For quality writing…

 Effective writing speaks to its audience.
 Write with the reader in mind.
 One size does not fit all.
 What does your audience want and need?
 What words and illustrations will be meaningful and relevant?
 When an audience feels a connection to what you write, the words will resonate with them, they will understand, they will remember, and they will more likely act on your message.